MuddJTS/IMU/README.md

 Contains multiple Kalman filter implementations (Python), as well as the links to the paper/website they were adapted from.

 ### Kalman Filter - Matlab ###
-Contains an unfinished Kalman filter in Matlab.
+Contains an unfinished Kalman filter implemented in Matlab.
 We will not be using or developing this implementation any further.